GSA/idmanagement.gov/_implement/scl-windows.md

 7. [Local Certification Authority](#step-7---local-certification-authority)
 8. [Authentication Assurance](#step-8---authentication-assurance)

-We want to add additional information for installing Online Certificate Status Protocol (OCSP) services, addressing common errors and troubleshooting, and configuring MacOSX and other operating systems.
+We want to add additional information for installing Online Certificate Status Protocol (OCSP) services, addressing common errors and troubleshooting, and configuring for other operating systems.

 Submit an [Issue]({{site.repourl}}/issues/new){:target="_blank"}{:rel="noopener noreferrer"} to identify information that would be helpful to you, or consider contributing a page to these guides with your lessons learned.